The French language belongs to a group of romance languages like Spanish, Italian, Portuguese, etc.

 The French-speaking population in the world is increasing rapidly.

 French is the second most-studied foreign language globally, after English, and It is an official, co-official, or de facto national of 32 countries.

-It is an official, working, or the official language of many international organizations such as the UN, NATO, FIFA, UNESCO, REDCROSS, to name a few.
+It is an official, working, or the official language of many international organizations such as the UN, NATO, FIFA, UNESCO, and REDCROSS, to name a few.

 French is the only official language of France.